3 Ways to Know if You’re Ready for a Re-Brand

 In fact, I recently got a question from a prospect who asked if I thought she should re-brand her website.
-Her website theme was so old that it didn’t have a content management system she felt confident using, and it wasn’t responsive to mobile devices either (which is a big no-no, by the way.)
+Her website theme was so old that it didn’t have a content management system she felt confident using, it wasn’t responsive to mobile devices, and didn’t have an SSL either.

 What’s more, she was massively shifting her messaging and focusing on a whole new audience.
 She was ready to tackle writing her first book and wanted to be seen as an expert in her field so she could land some seriously impressive press and speaking gigs, and didn’t want to send people to a website she wasn’t proud of.

 After all, the last thing you wanna do is show up on The Today Show to promote your new book only to drive viewers to a janky website that looks like it came straight outta 2001.
-I mean, what would Matt Lauer and Savannah Guthrie say?
+I mean, what would Hoda Kotb and Savannah Guthrie say?

 - You’re ready for a new image.
 Maybe you don’t feel “at home” in your design anymore and it doesn’t reflect how you want your customers, clients or colleagues to see you.
 Maybe you have a new mission, vision, or purpose in your business that your current design and strategy doesn’t reflect, or you’re ready to step into a bigger version of yourself to attract higher-quality clients.For example, let’s say you’re an Interior Designer with 1:1 services and some digital products.
 But, you really wanna transition into being more of a lifestyle brand, showing others how to be happy and healthy in their homes, business and life.
 That’s a pretty massive shift from being just an Interior Designer, and would warrant a re-brand that doesn’t just show a gorgeous portfolio of design work, but also shows what a happy, healthy home, business and life look like.
 Your new design would also need to feature you as a thought leader and expert in your field, making you look larger than life, so others look at you like the expert you are.